24 (Live)

 24 (Live) is the second live album by American singer-songwriter Zach Bryan, released on December 20, 2024, through Belting Bronco and Warner Records.
 It was recorded over the stretch of March 5, 2024 to December 19, 2024, during the Quittin’ Time Tour.

 Background

-On December 19, 2024 Bryan posted to Instagram with the conclusion of the Quittin' Time Tour that he would be dropping a live album from all stops on the tour.
-The album would be released at midnight that night on December 20, 2024.
+On December 19, 2024 Bryan posted to Instagram with the conclusion of the Quittin' Time Tour that he would be releasing a live album from each city on the tour.
+The album was released at midnight on December 20, 2024.

+Bryan originally wanted to create a system to share recordings with his fans, but there were a lot of technical issues.
+So instead he created a live album where fans who attended a show could at least relive one song.
+Collaborations on the live album include John Mayer, Maggie Rodgers, The War & Treaty, and Kacey Musgraves.
+The tour included 25 cities across both the United States and Canada, and each city has one song on the live album.
+The live album includes songs from each of Zach Bryan's studio albums.